Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 * Bugs are too often introduced in unrelated parts of the system on deployments
 * Software code gets too messy and hard to maintain
 * Deploying the entire application on every change is getting inefficient
-* Specific parts of the application need scaling, but not the whole thing
+* Specific parts of the application need scaling and/or high performance, but not the whole thing

 ## Use Cases